robit-man/Dropbear-Neck-Assembly/README.md

 - Power Supply for the Motors and ESP32
 - Linux or Other serial or bluetooth control source, we use an AGX Xavier, but a raspberry pi or laptop will suffice!

+## Update to signaling / Remote control August 7 2025

+[Visit this repository](https://github.com/robit-man/neck-signal) for all components needed to remote control the neck via signaling server

 ## Added Control Software in /interface

 Just run [this script](https://github.com/robit-man/Dropbear-Neck-Assembly/blob/main/interface/app.py) via